 Across the Nation

 As an early leader in the agricultural land protection movement, AFT began accepting easements when few land trusts existed.
 In many of the regions where we’ve worked across the nation, AFT has helped create regional, state, and local land trusts.
 We have increasingly passed along this critical work to these qualified local entities.
 AFT has permanently protected more than 200 properties in 25 states (totaling over 73,000 acres) using agricultural conservation easements.
-More about AFT’s Land Protection Projects.
+More about AFT’s Farmland Protection project.

 Learn more about how AFT is protecting farmland nationally.